-What Is The Birth Control Pill
+What is the Birth Control Pill?

 Birth control pills are taken orally daily, and are 99% effective if taken religiously.
 The problem is no one is perfect and so they miss a day here or there, resulting in a real effectiveness of 91%.
 There are “combination” pills with a mix of estrogen and progestin and there are progestin-only pills.
 In addition to preventing pregnancy, the pill has other benefits such as reducing menstrual cramps, regulating your period, reducing bone thinning, reducing acne, among others.

 Who is a good candidate for Birth Control Pills?

 Birth control pills are made of synthetic progesterone and estrogen, hormones that prepare the body for pregnancy.
 The Pill works by regulating hormone production throughout a woman’s cycle.
 Without spikes in these reproductive hormones, the ovaries do not release eggs, so pregnancy is highly unlikely (only 1 in 1,000 women who take birth control pills as directed get pregnant during the first year of use).

 Oral contraception is appropriate for nearly all healthy women who do not smoke.
 Good candidates may have one or more of the following traits: